List of professional gridiron football coaches with 200 wins: Other facts

 Each coach has won at least one NFL Championship, Grey Cup, or Super Bowl, except Marty Schottenheimer, who had never even appeared in any.
 Despite not winning any championships in the NFL, Schottenheimer did win the UFL Championship in 2011, coaching the Virginia Destroyers; he also won an AFL Championship (pre-merger) in 1965 as a player with the Buffalo Bills.
-Schottenheimer also remains the only non-active coach to not be inducted into any Hall of Fames.
-The only other exceptions are Kurtiss Riggs and Kevin Guy who have only coached indoor American football.
+Schottenheimer also remains the only non-active coach not inducted into any Hall of Fame, excluding Kurtiss Riggs and Kevin Guy who have only coached indoor American football.
 Between the Indoor Football League, United Indoor Football (which merged with another league to form the IFL), and National Indoor Football League with the Sioux Falls Storm Riggs has won eleven championships and appeared in fifteen.
 This includes a six season championship win streak and ten season appearance streak.
 The Storm achieved a 40 consecutive game wins streak with Riggs as the head coach, including four undefeated seasons.
 Riggs also had five wins officially fortified from the team's record due to insurance violations in 2009.
 Since 2021, he has been inducted into the Indoor Football League Hall of Fame while still actively coaching.
 Kevin Guy has been one of the most prolific coaches in the Indoor Football League, af2, and Arena Football League.
 As a head coach he has won four league titles, three ArenaBowls and one United Bowl.
 He also was inducted into the af2 Hall of Fame and was a finalist for the Arena Football Hall of Fame before the league folded.